 Since I spend most of my days staring at my computer screen, another possibility is putting those sayings on a screen saver program that displays them a few seconds after I stop typing.
-Less romantic, but more portable!
+Less romantic than big wood beams on the ceiling, but more portable!

 I'd would love to have a very basic, "open source" screensaver, which displayed aphorisms randomly and without repetitions (in other words, it would make a list of aphorisms, draw one at random, display it, and then note that it shouldn't re-display it before having shown the others), in an easy-to-read font.
 I haven't found such a program yet (please tell me if you know of one!).

 Currently, I use a closed source software for Windows, which is no longer supported by its author Ernst Klöcker (who doesn't respond to my emails), which I can no longer even find on his website, and which comes with a file of morally questionable aphorisms.
 It's here on my website.

 After installation, go to "Start/All Programs/Words Screen Saver/Configure Words Screen Saver" and choose the aphorism file you want to display (and delete the file of questionable aphorisms that comes with it).
 The "readme" file which is in the same location gives more information.

 whatever is true, whatever is honorable, whatever is just, whatever is pure,